luca-scr/bayadvstat/README.md

 ## Description

-An R meta-package accompanying the course *Introduction to Bayesian Inference* (Statistica Avanzata - Modulo II) at Alma Mater Studiorum – Università di Bologna, Italy.
+An R meta-package accompanying the course *Introduction to Bayesian Inference* (Statistica Avanzata - Modulo II), Alma Mater Studiorum – Università di Bologna, Campus Rimini, Italy.

 ## Install

 - Update **R** to the latest version available at https://cloud.r-project.org

+- On Windows OS, install *RTools: Toolchains for building R and R packages from source on Windows* from https://cran.r-project.org/bin/windows/Rtools/

+  On Linux and MacOS, see instructions at https://mc-stan.org/docs/cmdstan-guide/installation.html#cpp-toolchain

 - Install **Stan** by installing: